-1 Introduction
+1. Introduction

 The Semantic Web is an emerging technology that creates some opportunities in the field of Web services.
 Automatic composition of semantically described services is an example.
-Sequencing services together to accomplish more complex tasks can create difficulties when automated at runtime.
+Sequencing services together to accomplish more complex tasks can, however, create difficulties when automated at runtime.
 AI planners can provide a solution in the form of a plan (often a sequence of Web services required to solve the problem at hand).
-Once these plans have been made, composite web services can be generated and invoked.
-However, what will happen if a service becomes unavailable or is not functioning properly?
+Once these plans have been made, composite and executable Web services can be generated and invoked.
+However, a number of problems remain.
+What will happen if a service becomes unavailable or is not functioning properly?
 As a solution to this problem, we suggest an execution, monitoring and re-planning architecture.